Neteller

 Notes Payment Page can be opened in any way except embedded into a web page (iframe)

-Onboarding and access fee refer to your ecommpay key account manager
+Onboarding and access fee refer to your ecommpay key account manager, additional information available in the ecommpay shop

 Interaction diagram

-Payment processing by using the Neteller payment method requires merchant's web service, one of ecommpay interfaces, and the ecommpay payment platform, as well as technical facilities of Neteller.
+Payment processing by using the Neteller method involves the merchant's web service, one of ecommpay interfaces, the ecommpay payment platform, and technical facilities of the Neteller service.

 Operations support